Josh-T1/MathNote/README.md

 * `-f`, `--file`: Load flashcards from file.
 Must provide full path as flag argument

 The `flashcard` command requires lecture notes to follow fairly strict formatting.
-In order to generate flashcards from a tex file, all relevant definitions, theorems, and other sections, must be contained in their own "namespace", having the syntax
+In order to generate flashcards from a LaTeX file, all relevant definitions, theorems, and other sections, must be contained in their own "namespace", having the syntax
 ```
 \sectionName{ ... }{